Information Storage in the Stochastic Ising Model: Storage for Superlinear Time

-\begin{IEEEproof} First we move from discrete-time to continuous-time using Proposition \ref{PROP:discrete_continuous_relation}.
-As the time scale $a(n)\cdot n$ is superlinear in $n$, the proposition implies that the discrete-time $I_n(t)$ and the continuous-time $I_n^{(c)}(t)$ are of the same order.
-For the latter, we construct the distribution of $X_0^{(c)}$ as follows.

-Tile the $\sqrt{n}\times\sqrt{n}$ grid with monochromatic sub-squares of side length $\sqrt{a(n)}$ (whose spins are to be specified later) separated by all-minus stripes of width exactly 2.
-Such a partitioning of the grid contains a total number of $\Theta(n)$ square droplets.
-The tiling is illustrated in Fig. \ref{FIG:Droplet_Scheme}.
+\begin{IEEEproof} We analyze the continuous-time information capacity $I_n^{(c)}(t)$, which by Proposition \ref{PROP:discrete_continuous_relation} is of the same order as $I_n(t)$.
+The distribution of $X_0^{(c)}$ is constructed as follows.
+Tile the $\sqrt{n}\times\sqrt{n}$ grid with monochromatic sub-squares of side length $\sqrt{a(n)}$ (whose spins are to be specified later) separated by all-minus stripes of width 2.
+The tiling is illustrated in Fig. \ref{FIG:Droplet_Scheme} and contains $\Theta\big(n/a(n)\big)$ sub-squares.